jannatul-fredaues/Digital-Lock-With-Binary-Code/README.md

 # Digital-Lock-With-Binary-Code
-It is a Digital Logic Design project.
+It is a Digital Logic Design Mini lab project for (3rd semester).